jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 Being more open exposes you to more scrutiny and if your arguments don’t hold up, your narrative is challenged, you’ll be called out.
 That has to be good for society and for democracy!

-So I hope we can use vis design and research to help.
+So I hope we can use visualization design, research and practice to help.

 ---